change-hi/change-hi.github.io/morea/machine-learning/experience-ml-sklearn.md

 ### Recurrent Neural Networks - RNN
 #### Long-Short Term Memory (LSTM) network

-Training a Neural Network (NN) is an expensive computation.
+Training a Neural Network (NN) is computationally expensive.
 Training gets high resource consuming when the NN model is complex.
 Thus, we will use hardware acceleration (GPU) to speed up the computation.
 <div class="alert alert-secondary" role="alert" markdown="1">

 ~~~python